benodiwal/paparazzi/.github/WORKFLOWS.md

 **Jobs:**
 - **Create Release**: Creates GitHub release with Cargo and manual installation instructions
-- **Build and Upload**: Cross-platform binary builds and asset uploads
+- **Build and Upload**: macOS and Linux binary builds and asset uploads

 ## Required Secrets